Getting Started With Your GCP Project

 Do not sign in with a personal Gmail account.
 All Campus Cloud resources are in the ucsb.edu Google Workspace domain.
 Only @ucsb.edu accounts can access Campus Cloud GCP projects.Step 2 — Verify Your Access

-If you are not listed or your role is incorrect, contact the Cloud Team.
+If you cannot open the project, contact the Cloud Team.

 Adding and Removing Users